marc0cheung/YOLOv4_Detection_dnnOpenCV/CPP-Qt/QYoloImageDetection/README.md

 - Result Display Info Configuration
 - Object segment and Save segment result
 - Save Detection Result
+- Send target object coordinates using Socket Communication at 127.0.0.1, Port 1234

 <br>

 **Features on the drawing board:**

+- Receive Mat data from other application via Socket Communication
-- Socket Communication
+- Keep Socket Communication listening at the background using multi-thread method as Socket client
-- Pass object coordinates via socket protocol.

 <br>